-Of course it’s easy to pull fresh produce from your garden in the summer to supplement your meals but you can do this in the winter as well!
+Of course, it’s easy to pull fresh produce from your garden in the summer to supplement your meals but you can do this in the winter as well!
 Plant a few “bush style” veggies (like beans, lettuce, etc) in flower pots or other containers in your house.
 Keep them warm and make sure they get plenty of sunlight and water and they will reward you will yummy fresh veggies even on the coldest of days!
-Here’s a bit more on my winter garden from this past year.

 2. Use a produce eating pattern.

 You know that carrots will last a long time in the fridge while lettuce tends to go bad quickly.
 And of course, apples can last for months when stored at a cooler temp while peaches will go bad not long after they ripen.
 Use these trends to make your meal plan!

 If you know that you will be able to get lettuce, tomatoes, carrots, apples, cabbage, and oranges on your next grocery shopping trip, make sure to plan meals with the lettuce and tomatoes first, cabbage and oranges sometimes in the middle, and apples and carrots towards the end of the month.